 As the name implies chemical peels are simply chemicals, usually acids, or combinations of acids that are applied in a controlled manner to remove outer layers of skin.
 How deep the damage extends depends upon the agent itself, the strength of the agent, the application time, pretreatment regimens, and other factors.
 A variety of safe alternatives are available to treat many different problems, making them a solid and cost effective choice for patients with diseases as dissimilar as acne, photodamage, and dyspigmentation.

-Peels themselves are categorized as either superficial, medium depth, or deep peels.
+Dermatologist chemical peels are categorized as either superficial, medium depth, or deep peels.
 Superficial peels confine their action to the outermost layers of the skin, the stratum corneum and the epidermis.

 One of the more common agents for superficial peels, glycolic acid, is an alpha hydroxyl acid.
 The acid’s effects are neutralized after a specific amount of time, and post-treatment instructions are given, with very mild redness expected to last a few days, and dry flaking skin for a bit longer.
 The after effects of this type of peel are easily concealed with moisturizers and makeup.

 Other peel options include Jessner’s solution and salicylic acid.
 Salicylic acid peels are very lipophilic, so they are particularly useful for active acne vulgaris.
+Our Florida chemical peels incorporate salicylic acid because it provides many benefits.

 As a general class, superficial peels are ideal for troublesome acne, mild dyspigmentation, and superficial scarring and wrinkles.
 These peels affect the outermost layers of skin, are safe, and usually are applied sequentially, over a period of a few months, increasing the concentration of the agent with each subsequent visit.
 Because of the superficial nature of these peels, a series of 6 is usually recommend, and performed at two to three week intervals.
 Medium depth peels can reach the next layer of the skin, the dermis, and therefore can have more profound effects.
 Trichloroacetic acid (TCA) is a utilized for medium depth to deep peels, based upon concentration of the acid.
 Unlike glycolic acid, TCA does not require neutralization, but its effects are seen by ‘frosting’ the skin, turning it slightly white as the keratin in the skin is coagulated.
 A combination of various